yourlocalcoder/WebBrowser/README.md

 Working search bar (you can search or enter a url)
 Working back, forward, reload and home buttons
 Working tab creation and deletion
+Some sites are blocked (so the browser doesnt get blocked)

 ## Future updates
 User can save their own bookmarks